The Clufffalo Institute at the echo Art Fair in Buffalo, NY, September 6-8, 2013

-Approximately 15 paintings by Charles Clough will be on view at David Findlay Jr Gallery, February 2 - 23, 2013.
-This is the first exhibition of Clough’s work at David Findlay Jr Gallery.
-Reception:
+Twelve painting were presented at David Findlay Jr Gallery, February 2 - 23, 2013.
+This was the first exhibition of Clough’s work at David Findlay Jr Gallery..

 The work of Charles Clough is represented in the collections of over seventy museums including The Metropolitan Museum of Art, the National Gallery of Art and the Smithsonian American Art Museum.
 In 1974, along with Robert Longo and Cindy Sherman, Clough founded the highly successful and influential Hallwalls Center for Contemporary Art in Buffalo, NY.
 Most recently, Clough was honored with a forty-year retrospective at the University at Buffalo Art Gallery, aptly titled The Way to Clufffalo.